 The increase in wildfires, caused in part by heat waves, can lead to many different issues.
 As the Center for Climate and Energy Solutions says, 11 forest fires in the United States have caused over $1 billion in damage, which is mainly caused by the destruction of homes, buildings, and other forms of infrastructure.

-These fires have ravaged communities, leaving many people with no roofs above their heads, and while attention has been given to wealthy celebrities, most people who lost their homes to not have the significant financial resources to rebuild their lives.
+These fires have ravaged communities, leaving many people with no roofs above their heads, and while attention has been given to wealthy celebrities, most people who lost their homes do not have the significant financial resources to rebuild their lives.

 It appears that the fires are getting progressively worse.

-Wildfires are, at least in part, caused by a drier conditions, but the issue can actually contribute to climate change as well.
+Wildfires are, at least in part, caused by drier conditions, but the issue can actually contribute to climate change as well.
 When fires rage, they release massive amounts of pollution, including carbon dioxide, black carbon, brown carbon, and the precursors of ozone in the atmosphere.
-When these emissions are released, they have an impact on radiation, clouds, and both regional and global climates.
+When these air pollutant emissions are released, they have an impact on radiation, clouds, and both regional and global climates.

 They also release nitrogen oxides, which form ozone and particulate matter.
 Direct emissions of toxins are also a concern, as they can impact first responders and local residents who are unfortunate enough to live nearby.

-Anyone who has significant issues with asthma, allergies, or respiratory conditions will be troubled by the smoke.
+Anyone who has significant issues with asthma, allergies, or a respiratory disease will be troubled by the smoke.
 According to the CDC, people most at risk from wildfire smoke are individuals with heart or lung diseases, as well as the elderly and young children.
 For heart or lung diseases, there is a wide range of potential conditions and illnesses that could make a person more vulnerable.

 There are things you can do to keep yourself protected.
 One of the most beneficial steps is to constantly check the local air quality reports.
 If you live in an affected area, keep a tab on conditions, especially during seasons that are high-risk times.
 You can check the Air Quality Index from the EPA for advanced information on air quality.

 In most cases, outdoor air is cleaner than indoor, but during wildfires you want to lock out smoke until the problem has passed.
 You should also avoid any activity that increases your exposure to air pollution when you have the house sealed.
 This means no candles, fireplaces, or gas stoves, which increase indoor air pollution.
 While vacuuming is generally good for indoor air quality because it removes dust and other particles, you’ll want to avoid vacuuming until the wildfire problem has passed.
-This is because vacuuming can stir up particles inside your home.
+This is because vacuuming can stir up particulate matter inside your home.

 Many people want to protect themselves from wildfires by wearing dust masks, but these items provide very little protection for your lungs and respiratory system, so the CDC does not recommend relying on them when smoke is in the air.
 This is because the masks are intended to stop large particles, such as saw dust from a workshop or job site.
-The masks are effective for larger particles, but they cannot trap many of the finer particles that make up smoke.
+The masks are effective for larger particles, but they cannot trap many of the finer particulate matter that make up smoke.

 As you can see, wildfires have become a significant problem, and many believe the issue is directly tied to climate change.
 Not only does climate create wildfire issues, it’s believed that wildfires further contribute to the issue, creating a vicious cycle.
 However, with the right strategy to protect your family and home, you can avoid the harmful effects of wildfire smoke caused by climate change.